AaryanVerma17/UdyamSaarthi-AI/README.md

 * npm
 * Python 3.12
 * MongoDB
-* PostgreSQL if using finance/loan persistence locally
+* PostgreSQL if using finance and loan persistence locally
 * Git

 Verify: